aaronangle/primo_website/blog/_posts/2025-10-29-common-rubber-part-defects.md

 ### **Partner with Primo Rubber Co.**

 At **Primo Rubber Co.**, our experience in **rubber injection molding** allows us to foresee potential defects before production begins.
-From initial design consultation to final inspection, we provide the expertise, tooling knowledge, and quality control needed to deliver **custom rubber parts that are consistent, durable, and ready for your application**.
+From initial design consultation to final inspection, we provide the expertise, tooling knowledge, and quality control needed to deliver **custom rubber parts that are consistent, durable, and ready for your application**. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.

-Partner with us to avoid costly defects and ensure every part meets your exact requirements.